 Dear Dr Siva, why do babies cry?
 Babies are dependent on parents for all their needs which include food and comfort.
 Most often, babies communicate by crying and they cry for various reasons.
 The most common reason is hunger.
 The other causes are discomfort, wet or soiled nappy, tiredness and feeling cold or hot.
 Sometimes […]

 Dear Dr Betty, what is ADHD?
 ADHD (Attention Deficit Hyperactivity Disorder) is a neurodevelopmental disorder characterized by inattention, distractibility, hyperactivity and impulsivity.
 It starts in Childhood and symptoms may persist into adulthood.
 The type of ADHD diagnosed depends on the most predominant set of symptoms as either predominantly Hyperactive/impulsive, predominantly Inattentive or Combined type.
 Many […]

 Dr Betty answers your question.
 Why is it a good idea to take notes when your child hits and important milestone?
 A good way of keeping track of your child’s milestones is to use the Personal Health Record (Red book) to record your child’s milestones at from 6 months to 4.5 years.
 The Parents’ Evaluation […]

 Your child might see a paediatrician if your GP wants a specialist opinion about your child’s health and development, or thinks your child needs specialised care and treatment.
 For example, your GP might refer your child to a paediatrician for further assessment and treatment of: asthma and allergies poor growth behaviour problems developmental delay autism ADHD sleep […]

-specialist care to newborns, infants, children and adolescents.
+A passionate paediatric practice providing holistic health care to newborns, infants, children and adolescents.

 Oxford Medical Suites,